ChrisForti/know-urself/README.md

-# Know Urself - Some catchy app description
+# Know Urself

 This metaphysical website uses Pythagoras' ancient name numerology to assign a core number to your name based on it's vibrational essence.

 ## About The Project

-This is a webpage that will calculate your destiny number, based on pythagorean numerology.
+This webapp will calculate your destiny number, based on pythagorean numerology.
-Once your name number has been calculated, the site will give the corresponding number, and info page to the client.
+Once your name number has been calculated, the site will give the corresponding number and info to the user.

 ### Built With